-When you’re snuggled up on the couch binging your favorite shows, the immediate reward of remaining cozied up seems to far outweigh the delayed reward of exercise.
+When you’re snuggled up on the couch binging your favorite shows, the immediate reward of remaining cozied up seems to far outweigh the delayed reward of going to the gym.
 The cognitive bias that influenced your decision to stay home is called present bias, and it affects more than just your fitness routine — it can influence your financial behaviors as well.
 So, what exactly is present bias, and what can we do about it?

-Cognitive biases are tendencies to think in certain ways that can lead to inaccurate conclusions.
+Cognitive biases are tendencies to believe we’re right about something without fact-checking ourselves.
 One example of a cognitive bias is present bias, which is the tendency to give more weight to present information than future information.
-It may make you more likely to prefer an immediate reward over a delayed reward, even if the delayed reward is larger.
+It may make you more likely to prefer an immediate reward over a delayed one, even if the one is greater.

-This bias can lead to sub-optimal decision-making, as you may ignore future consequences in favor of immediate gratification.
-Behavioral economists have studied present bias extensively, and it is thought to play a role in many decisions, from simple choices, like what to eat for dinner, to more complex decisions, like whether to save for retirement.
+This bias can lead to decisions that make you feel good right now but won’t necessarily make you feel good later.
+Behavioral economists have studied present bias extensively, and it plays a role in many decisions: from simple choices, like what to eat for dinner, to more complex decisions, like whether to save for retirement.

-For example, you may skip a workout because you don’t feel like it today, even though you know it’s vital for your health.
+For example, you may order lunch because you don’t feel like cooking today, even though you already have the groceries in your fridge.
 Or you may spend money on a new outfit instead of saving for a rainy day.

-Fortunately, there are ways to overcome present bias and make better choices for your long-term well-being.
+Fortunately, there are ways to overcome present bias and make better choices for your long-term financial wellness.
 Here are three strategies:

 When it comes to goal-setting, use SMART goals (specific, measurable, attainable, relevant, time-bound) to help you create ambitious but attainable goals that help you make progress each month.

 Learn to celebrate small victories.
 Instead of focusing on the immediate gratification of a purchase, think about how you could better use your money to improve your financial future.
+The $100 you spend for a new outfit for a friend’s wedding could be an extra $100 put towards boosting your emergency fund.
 Be sure to celebrate each step in the process of achieving your goals.

 Let’s say you’ve been working hard to save up for a down payment on a house.
-Celebrating when you reach your goal of $10,000 in savings is a great way to stay motivated and focused on your long-term goal.
+Celebrating when you reach your $10,000 in savings goal is a great way to stay motivated and focused on your long-term goal.